-If you’re ready to permanently leave a workspace, you can deactivate your account.
-If you’re a member of multiple workspaces, you’ll need to deactivate each account individually.
+When you're ready to leave a workspace for good, you can deactivate your account.
+If you're a member of multiple workspaces, you'll need to deactivate each account individually.

-Note: Deactivating your account won’t delete messages or files you’ve shared.
-If permitted, delete messages or files you want to remove before deactivating your account.
+Note: deactivating your account won't delete messages or files you've shared.
+If permitted, delete messages or files you'd like to remove before deactivating your account.

 Deactivate your account